3 easy ways to “solve” mental health

 Prevention and Health Promotion

 Mental illness is largely preventable.
 Genomics research has demonstrated complex multi-gene influences on health where hereditary (genetic) factors alone only account for a small proportion of illness liability.
 Genomic science has clarified that environmental influences, probably from before conception, and continuing throughout life, have the strongest effects on health.
 The vast majority of mental illness is thus caused or triggered by social determinants and environmental factors like trauma, abuse, poverty, inequality, substance use and toxic stress.
-Each of these can, we believe, be systematically reduced using existing science and innovation.
+Lifestyle factors like diet, exercise, mindfulness practice, connection and meaning contribute to poor mental and physical health.
+Each of these can, we believe, be systematically addressed using engaged communities, existing science and cutting-edge innovation.

 Population mental health is normally distributed from thriving to surviving to suffering.
 Scientists have demonstrated that whole population mental wellbeing can be shifted towards thriving and away from suffering.
 The normal distribution curve of population health shifts left away from illness towards thriving (Figure 2, below).